77. DoEd: Exceptions to FERPA Requirements

 - to improve instruction;

-Investigators requesting FERPA Exception 2 must provide the IRB with documentation of an agreement between the researcher and the school or other educational institution.
+Investigators requesting FERPA Exception 2 must provide the IRB with documentation of an agreement between the researcher and applicable educational institution.
 The agreement must include the following:

 - statement that the exception will be granted;